Excluded occupiers can be evicted without a court order once their contract or permission to live somewhere has ended.

 - placed in emergency housing after a homeless application

-- live in a council or housing association-run hostel
+- staying in a council or housing association run hostel

 Agreements for excluded occupiers

-A contract should set out the rights and responsibilities that you and your landlord have.
+The agreement should set out the rights and responsibilities of you and the landlord or housing provider.

-If you pay a deposit for your accommodation it should be returned to you when you move out.
+If you pay a deposit, it should be returned to you when you move out.

 Rent and rent increases

 You agree the rent with your landlord when you move in.

 If you pay rent weekly, your landlord must give you a rent book.